collinwillis/Steepl_Homepage/README.md

 # Overview

 ## What is Steepl?
-Steepl is a mobile app that gives a user access to topic-organized Christian content to provide a meaningful, online substitute or replacement for church.
+Steepl is a mobile app that gives a user access to topic-organized, curated Christian content to provide a meaningful, online substitute or replacement for church.
 The goal of Steepl goal is to provide a constant, self-driven, free church experience to everyone.

 ------------